opendistro-for-elasticsearch/deprecated-security-parent/README.md

 `cd target/releases/`

-The artifacts can be found in the above directory
+The artifacts can be found in the folder listed above.

-Detailed instructions on how to build the **security-kibana** plugin can be found here:
+11. Detailed instructions on how to build the **security-kibana** plugin can be found here:

 https://github.com/opendistro-for-elasticsearch/security-kibana-plugin/blob/master/README.md#build